Xeljavin/ReautomationMod/README.md

-# Cedaruke
+# Reautomation
-Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into a new star system.
+Welcome to Reautomation, a Mindustry Java mod about expanding the industries into a new star system.
 The mod aims to introduce more new campaigns, each with their own unique features, missions, and challenges.

 # Download
-To download the mod, I recommend you to use either the Mod Browser (not available yet) or [releases](https://github.com/Xeron590/Cetadustry/releases).
-However, if you want to play the development version, please go to [actions](https://github.com/Xeronaus/Cedaruke/actions).
+To download the mod, I recommend you to use either the Mod Browser (not available yet) or [releases](https://github.com/Xeron590/ReautomationMod/releases).
+However, if you want to play the development version, please go to [actions](https://github.com/Xeronaus/ReautomationMod/actions).

 # Contributors
 The mod is made by Xeronaus, the only developer (or contributor) of the mod.
 Here's my discord if you want to talk with me.